 01:47 – Best way to engage eCommerce customers

 02:45 – x% of pages deliver xx% of your conversions

-Hi, this is Suellen Hughes from the thekickstartbiz.com, and I’m here to share an online marketing news update with you.
-Last week, I attended a conference with some of the world’s top online marketing experts, both presenting and also in attendance.
+Hi, this is Suellen Hughes from the Amica Digital, and I’m here to share a piece of online marketing news with you.
+I attended a conference with some of the world’s top online marketing experts, both presenting and also in attendance.
 So, I’m going to share with you just three of the top things that I took away from the conference that I think you might be able to apply in your business.